moonyouj889/cereal_humidity/README.md

 ### SpeedFactor

 When running the `send_meter_data.py` to lauch the data publishing simulation to Kafka, the user must provide the `speedFactor`.
 The `speedFactor` allows the user to quicken the simulation of data.
 For example, if the user provides the SpeedFactor of 60, one event row of the original data would be sent per second, quickening the simulation time to be 60 times faster than actual time.
-More accurately, after the change in the schema, one row of the sensor data would be sent to Kafka per seconds, but the time between lab data would vary, depending on the report time.
+More accurately, after the change in the schema from the original raw data, one row of the sensor data would be sent to Kafka per seconds, but the time between lab data would vary, depending on the report time.
 To match the original data time increment, the user must provide the SpeedFactor of 1.
 In the testing environment, I used the speedFactor of 240, meaning one row of sensor data was published roughly in 0.25 second.

 ### Simulation Time vs. Actual Time